ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 3. -5 --r1\_fiveprime_adapters

-Comma-delimited 5' adapters relative to the R1.
-The reverse complement of these adapters will be trimmed from the 3' end of R2.
+Comma-delimited R1 5' adapters, or None if no R1 5' adapters exist.
+See also -v option.

 4. -3 --r1\_threeprime_adapters

-Comma-delimited 3' adapters relative to the R1.
-The reverse complement of these adapters will be trimmed from the 5' end of R2.
+Comma-delimited R1 3' adapters, or None if no R1 3' adapters exist.
+See also -v option.

+5. -5 --r2\_fiveprime_adapters

+Comma-delimited R2 5' adapters, or None if no R2 5' adapters exist.
+See also -v option.

+6. -3 --r2\_threeprime_adapters

+Comma-delimited R2 3' adapters, or None if no R2 3' adapters exist.
+See also -v option.

-5. -g, --transcript_gff
+7. -g, --transcript_gff

 Transcript GFF where **features are ordered from 5' to 3', regardless of strand**.
 For examples, see src/tests/test\_data/gencode.v29.annotation.gtf for a standard genome-based GFF example, or src/tests/test\_data/CBS_pEZY3.gff for a custom, composite vector GFF example.